 A Smithsonian initiative designed to connect students with local historical & cultural centers for community-based research and to provide them with hands-on technology experience.

 For four months in 2016, three Lanesboro area students worked diligently on Lanesboro Arts’ Youth Access Technology Project (YATP), a local history media project of impressive scope and quality.
-Made possible through a $9250 in grant awarded to Lanesboro Arts in December 2015 by the Smithsonian Institute’s Museum on Main Street program, the important stories told in these student-created videos have be uploaded to the Smithsonian’s Stories from Main Street website, for the purpose of archiving stories of life in America’s small towns.
+Made possible through a $9,250 grant awarded to Lanesboro Arts in December 2015 by the Smithsonian Institute’s Museum on Main Street program, the important stories told in these student-created videos have be uploaded to the Smithsonian’s Stories from Main Street website, for the purpose of archiving stories of life in America’s small towns.
 Lanesboro Arts was one of six sites in the nation to receive this grant for 2016.

 The YATP began with a simple goal — learn how to preserve Lanesboro’s history using modern technology.
 In the end, three Lanesboro students — Olivia, Mai, and Nora — each created high-quality, in-depth films running between 15 and 22 minutes that explore topics and issues relevant to both Lanesboro and other small communities throughout the country.

 The films were completed over the course of countless sessions of historical research, interviews with area residents, content editing, and communications & technology training.
 “We covered everything from interviewing skills to research and editing ,” explained Dorbin.
 “At one point, their assignment was to approach people on Parkway Avenue and ask, ‘When was the last time water made you laugh?’”
 The students talked with a broad cross section of people, including political figures, artists, business owners, families, and perhaps most revealing, each other.